 Why should you frost the bottom of the cookies?
 Because these cookies are cake-like and the bottoms are smooth and hard.
 If you frost the tops of the cookies, you will get crumbs in the frosting.
-As you can see in my picture, I got crumbs in the frosting even though I frosted the bottoms.
-But they taste so good, it doesn’t matter.
+You can frost them, eat them plain, or roll them in sugar before baking.
+They are so scrumptious.

 - 1 cup butter (softened)